KULeuven-MICAS/accfg-artifacts/README.md

 Running `python3 /repo/accfg_artifacts/show_results.py -i /repo/artifacts/` will print all the data again, and calculate geomean speedup to verify claims 1 and 2.

-The figures produced should be identical (excpet for minor formatting changes) to the ones printed in the paper, allowing the verification of claim 3.
+The figures produced should be identical (except for minor formatting changes) to the ones printed in the paper, allowing the verification of claim 3.

 ### OpenGEMM: